groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md

 ## Logger property

 The [Logger](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/logger) property allows you to specify in the index settings the logger used for logging index events and errors during its operation.
 The default value is null meaning that logging is not used.
-Detailed information on creating and assigning an index logger and the implementation of a custom logger is presented on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Detailed information on creating and assigning an index logger and the implementation of a custom logger is presented on the page [Logging]({{< ref "search/net/developer-guide/advanced-usage/indexing/logging.md" >}}).

 ## MaxIndexingReportCount property

 The [MaxIndexingReportCount](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/maxindexingreportcount) property allows you to specify the maximum number of indexing reports stored in RAM for an index since it was created or loaded.
 The default value is 5.
-Detailed information on indexing reports is provided on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Detailed information on indexing reports is provided on the page [Indexing reports]({{< ref "search/net/developer-guide/advanced-usage/indexing/indexing-reports.md" >}}).

 ## MaxSearchReportCount property

 The [MaxSearchReportCount](https://apireference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/maxsearchreportcount) property allows you to specify the maximum number of search reports stored in RAM for an index since it was created or loaded.
 The default value is 10.
-Detailed information on search reports is provided on the page [Search index settings]({{< ref "search/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md" >}}).
+Detailed information on search reports is provided on the page [Indexing reports]({{< ref "search/net/developer-guide/advanced-usage/indexing/indexing-reports.md" >}}).

 ## SearchThreads property